ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: sample_clock_source

     Specifies the Sample clock source.
-If you specify a divisor with the NIFGEN_ATTR_EXPORTED_SAMPLE_CLOCK_DIVISOR  attribute, the Sample clock exported with the NIFGEN_ATTR_EXPORTED_SAMPLE_CLOCK_OUTPUT_TERMINAL attribute is the  value of the Sample clock after it is divided-down.
+If you specify a divisor with the :py:data:`nifgen.Session.exported_sample_clock_divisor`  attribute, the Sample clock exported with the :py:data:`nifgen.Session.exported_sample_clock_output_terminal` attribute is the  value of the Sample clock after it is divided-down.
 For a list of the terminals available on your device, refer  to the Device Routes tab in MAX.
-    To change the device configuration, call niFgen_AbortGeneration or wait for the generation to complete.
+    To change the device configuration, call :py:meth:`nifgen.Session.abort` or wait for the generation to complete.